 Classroom teachers are supported through the allocation of targeted SSO support as well as special programs for some students.

 A wide range of digital technology supports learning programs across the school and across the curriculum.
 All classes have Interactive whiteboards and access to class sets of laptops and ipads.
-At the beginning of 2022 BYOD was introduced in Yr5-6 learning areas.
-The curriculum network is Apple based.

 Assessment procedures and reporting: